 DON’T neglect your diet.

-DON’T continue doing tasks that cause jolting if you can avoid them – like walking dogs, catching objects
+DON’T continue doing tasks that cause pain when jolting or pulling if you can avoid them – like walking dogs, catching objects

 As your body is healing, continue to do smooth movements but avoid jarring and jolting your shoulder.